TeselaGen/openVectorEditor/README.md

 to start the development server with live-reload

+#### To run tests:

+	npm run test

+Tests are written with mocha using node's built in assertion library.

+To debug tests in node inspector: npm run testDebug

-#####Concepts employed:
+####Concepts employed:

 View --(triggers)--> Actions --(update)--> State

 or in this case:

 React components --(trigger)--> AppActions.js --(update)--> Baobab tree

-#### To run tests:
-npm run test

-Tests are written with mocha using nodes built in assertion library.
-To debug tests (in node inspector that is): npm run testDebug